airswap/airswap-about/instant/contract-deployments.md

 See [Deployer](https://github.com/airswap/airswap-protocols/tree/master/utils/deployer) for a guide to the deployment process.
 Each deploy has the following outputs:

 - A new contract is deployed from the master branch.
-- After deploy, the source code is verified on Etherscan.
+- After deploy, the contract source code is verified on Etherscan.
-- The new contract addresses are written to `deploys.json` in each package.
+- New contract addresses are written to `deploys.json` in each package.
+(Both on GitHub and NPM)
-- The new contract ABI is written to `build/contracts` in each package.
+- New contract ABI is written to `build/contracts` in each package.
+(Only on NPM)

 # Contract Versioning